Seteeri/Particle/README.md

 ![PARTICLE](https://github.com/Seteeri/Particle/blob/master/art/types.png)

-Types are color coded to remove the need for tokens to optimize drawing and information efficiency.
-Lines are double spaced to allow space for the pointer (cursor).
+These colored text are representations for the fundamental types; the use of color allows the removal of some character tokens to optimize drawing and information efficiency.
+Lines are double-spaced to allow room for the pointer (cursor).

 Strings do not have double quotes; it is possible to remove other identifying tokens such as curly brackets and the dollar sign.
-Pairs do not have parentheses and terminate with the NIL symbol for proper lists (or arbitrary data for improper lists).
+Pairs use dot notation and terminate with the `NIL` symbol for proper lists (or arbitrary data for improper lists); parentheses are possible.
 Circular lists follow PicoLisp conventions and terminate with a dot.

-Can you identify the types and the relationships between the objects?
+Can you identify the s-expression structure?

+This idea is then further extended to create arbitrary representations for arbitrary data while maintaining the same underlying operations, or interface if you will, no matter the level of abstractions composed.

 # Goals